rundeck/anvils-demo/README.md

 #### Customizing local command execution

 The local command execution step defaults to "sh" (the Bourne shell).
-It's the equivalent of running `sh -c "command-string"`.
+It's the equivalent of running `sh -c "command-string"` as the rundeck user on the rundeck host.
-The Anvils team prefers to use bash for commands executed on the Rundeck server.
+The Anvils team prefers to use bash instead of sh for any commands executed on the Rundeck server.

+The rundeck server like the hosts it manages, is described in a resource model as a "node".
-With three node attributes, the rundeck server is configured to use bash.
+Using three node attributes, the rundeck server is configured to use bash.
 The node definition for the server is found in /var/rundeck/projects/anvils/etc/resources.xml.

     <project>